ChatGPT is the most popular AI chatbot in the world, but despite what many believe, it isn’t the only option out there.

 - You want to use AI to assist with complex tasks like coding or data analysis

 AI chatbots have a near-endless list of use cases and are undoubtedly very useful.
-But as is the case with any powerful yet freely available technology – not least one that helps workers save significant amounts of time during their working day – it’s important to be aware of the risks and ethical considerations, and use it responsibly.
+But as is the case with any powerful yet freely available technology, it’s important to be aware of the risks and ethical considerations, and use it responsibly.
+Here are some tips on how to use AI responsibly.

-Chatbots aren’t governed by any specific regulation – governments are only just getting around to exploring ways to manage AI development more broadly – and they’re made by a wide range of companies with different attitudes to the user relationship.
+- Understand regulations – Right now, Chatbots aren’t governed by any specific regulation, with governments only just getting around to exploring ways to manage AI development more broadly.
+But that’s changing, so be sure to stay aware of regulations in the space.

-This means it’s incredibly important to seek permission from your manager or supervisor before using AI at work.
-Some companies have banned their works from using ChatGPT over privacy fears, and if you’re dealing with sensitive information, from customer data to source codes, then you don’t want to breach your own company’s rules and regulations.
+- Ask permission – Some businesses have banned employees from using ChatGPT over privacy fears, and if you’re dealing with sensitive information, from customer data to source codes, then you don’t want to breach your own company’s rules and regulations.

-Of course, it’s also good to be upfront about whether you’re using AI for your own sake, considering 68.5% of business leaders we spoke to as part of a recent Tech.co survey think employees should be using AI without permission.
+- Be honest – Of course, it’s also good to be upfront about whether you’re using AI for your own sake, with many bosses concerned that employees are using AI without permission.